 As a kid, all I ever wanted for my birthday was Nana’s homemade cakes.
 Chocolate was, is, and will always be my favorite type, especially hers.
 They were always from scratch, incredibly moist and tender, and absolutely loaded with chocolate.

 I’m not sure what she did differently that made them taste so restaurant worthy.
-While it may not be as good as Nana’s, this triple layer beauty is the best I’ve ever made.
+While it may not be as good as Nana’s, this triple layer moist cake is the best I’ve ever made.

-Chocolate ganache, two ways: whipped in the filling, and as the decorations in truffle form.
+Chocolate ganache, two ways: a whipped chocolate ganache filling, and as the decorations in truffle form on top of the cake.

-It’s a smaller cake, but a decadent showstopper dessert that you’re gonna love!
+It’s a smaller cake, but a decadent cake that you’re gonna love!
+Don’t be surprised if your family eats the entire cake!

 Can You Bake This Chocolate Cake Recipe In Larger Pans?